 And one final thing.
 It sounds so obvious...but your future Husband/Wife is marrying YOU.
 Everything that comes with you.
 They love your stomach, your moles, your 'imperfections '.
 They are committing themselves to all of you for the rest of your lives together.
 When you walk down that aisle (or however you plan on doing it), the reaction on your partner's face will be SO worth it guys.
 You'll even forget to breathe, so that's the most important thing: take a breath, invest in a really good waterproof mascara and get ready for a mad, but wonderful time of your life."

 Three cheers for Annie for being so gritty and real, and for being such a STUNNER of a bride!
 If you want to become a part of our #Confidentbride campaign, we'd love to have you!
 If you're engaged and wanting to find your dress with us in a stress-free, honest and caring environment, book your appointment with us now.
-Alternatively if you're an RTF Bride who wants to tell their story, please email us!
+And if you'd love to chat to our awesome collective of engaged brides who love chatting weddings & helping each other with the stresses and strains of wedding planning, join our Facebook group HERE!

 Beautiful photography by MJB Photo